compulim/react-chain-of-responsibility/README.md

 ## Background

-This package is designed for React UI component developers to enable component customization via composition using the [chain of responsibility design pattern](https://refactoring.guru/design-patterns/chain-of-responsibility).
+This package is designed for React component developers to enable component customization via composition using the [chain of responsibility design pattern](https://refactoring.guru/design-patterns/chain-of-responsibility).

 Additional helper hook is provided to use with [Fluent UI `IRenderFunction`](https://github.com/microsoft/fluentui/blob/master/packages/utilities/src/IRenderFunction.ts).